Pako-kesiamang/Research/README.md

 Electric vehicles (EVs) are a promising solution for reducing global carbon emissions.
 However, challenges related to limited driving range and the availability of charging infrastructure hinder widespread adoption.
 One key solution is the strategic placement of charging stations to ensure optimal coverage and accessibility.

 In this research, we model the **Stellenbosch road network** as a graph and approach the charging station placement problem using **multiple domination models** from graph theory.
-This ensures that every road segment is adequately "dominated"i.e., close to at least one charging station—according to defined distance constraints.
+This ensures that every road segment is adequately "dominated"i.e., close to at least one charging station, according to defined distance constraints.

 To find effective placement strategies, we developed and compared three heuristic optimization methods:
 - **Greedy algorithm**